ente0v1/CrackMaster/README.md

 The `crack-rule` script do password cracking using a combination of a wordlist and a set of rules.
 Here's a step-by-step breakdown:

 **Initialization (Lines 1-16)**
-  - Loads functions from a separate file (`functions.sh`), likely containing reusable functionalities used throughout the script.
+  - Loads functions from a separate file (`functions.sh`), containing reusable functionalities used throughout the script.
   - Sets default values for various parameters like script paths, session names, wordlists, and rules.
   - Checks for existing restore files (potentially from previous cracking sessions) in a designated directory.
 If any are found, it lists their names.
   - Prompts the user to choose a restore file to resume an earlier session (optional).